SAP-samples/btp-s4hana-nocode-extension/create-application/develop/DetailsPage/README.md

 You will add a new page to your application and add page parameters so you can access data from your application.

-1. On the top left section, choose the name of your current page **Home**, which is highlighted in light blue to open the page menu of SAP AppGyver.
+1. On the top left section, choose the name of your current page **Home**, which is highlighted in light blue to open the page menu of SAP Build Apps.

 2. Choose **ADD NEW PAGE** and then Select **OK**.